Enough (film)

-Enough is a 2002 American thriller film directed by Michael Apted.
-The movie is based on the 1998 novel Black and Blue, by Anna Quindlen, which was a New York Times bestseller.
+Enough is a 2002 American psychological thriller film directed by Michael Apted, based on the New York Times bestselling 1998 novel Black and Blue, by Anna Quindlen.
 It stars Jennifer Lopez as Slim, an abused wife who learns to fight back.
-Enough garnered generally negative reviews from film critics on its release, though it is now often cited as an underrated thriller.
+The film was released theatrically in the United States on May 24, 2002, and grossed $51.8 million worldwide.

+The film received largely negative reviews from critics and divisive audience reviews, with criticism over the film's writing and excessive focus on melodramatic action and female empowerment over characterization, with particular reviews deeming the portrayal of domestic violence and character of Mitch as highly stereotypical.
+The film has been viewed more positively in retrospect, with both Lopez and Billy Campbell in particular receiving praise for their performances.

 Plot

-Slim is a waitress in a Los Angeles diner where she meets Mitch Hiller, who wards off a rude man trying to hit on her for a bet.
+Slim is a waitress in a Los Angeles diner where she meets wealthy family man Mitch Hiller, who wards off a rude man trying to hit on her for a bet.
 They eventually marry, have a daughter named Gracie, and live happily in an expensive house.

-Years later, Slim finds out Mitch has been cheating on her.
-When she threatens to leave, he begins to beat and threaten her.
-He insists that because he is the breadwinner, he gets to do whatever he likes, and he won't end his affair unless she wants to fight him.
+Six years later, Slim discovers Mitch has been repeatedly cheating on her with seemingly no remorse whatsoever.
+When she threatens to leave, he beats and threatens her.
+Mitch insists that because he is the breadwinner, he can do whatever he likes, and he will not end his affair unless she wants to fight him.
+Mitch warns her not to leave, stating that he refuses to live without her.

-Slim goes to Mitch's mother about the abuse, but she is unsympathetic and implies the abuse is Slim's fault.
-Her best friend Ginny tells her to leave him and press charges, but when she goes to the police, even they are unable to offer any help.
+Slim goes to Mitch's mother about the abuse.
+She consoles Slim briefly, but implies that she may have provoked Mitch's reaction, and that he has a history of abuse.
+Her best friend Ginny advises her to leave him and press charges, but the police cannot assist.

-Mitch tells Slim he knows she discussed the abuse with his mother, beating her again, and she realizes she has no other choice but to take Gracie and leave.
-Slim enlists her friends to help her and Gracie escape late at night, but Mitch foils the plan.
-After some struggle, they all escape.
+After Mitch taunts Slim, revealing he knows who she has been talking to and has been watching by proxy, Slim sees no choice but to take Gracie and leave.
+She enlists her friends' help and tries to escape with Gracie late at night, but Mitch foils the plan and beats Slim again while threatening her friends at gunpoint.
+Mitch is forced to let them escape after they wake up Gracie, as he is unwilling to expose his true nature in front of her.

-Mitch freezes and empties Slim's bank accounts, leaving her unable to rent a room.
-Tracking her down at a cheap motel, he tries to break into the room, but she escapes with Gracie, moving to Seattle to stay with her ex boyfriend, but old friend, Joe.
+Mitch empties and freezes Slim's bank accounts, leaving her unable to rent a room.
+Tracking her down at a cheap motel, he tries to break in, but she escapes with Gracie, moving to Seattle to stay with her ex-boyfriend Joe.